Emini Futures Energy Futures Grain Futures Currencies Futures Metal Futures Financial Futures Soft Futures Livestock

 Have a Trading Plan

 Before you actually enter into a trade, develop a plan to guide your decision-making process.
-Your plan should be based on careful analysis of the markets you intend to trade.
+Your trading plan should be based on careful analysis of the markets you intend to trade.
 The following are some of the issues you will want to evaluate.
 What is your objective for the trade?
 To capitalize on an anticipated report, chart pattern or market indicator?
 To participate in a long-term trending market?
 How much risk is in the trade and how much risk are you willing to accept?
 If the trade turns against you, at what point will you liquidate the position?
 What types of orders will you use?
 Can you have protective stop-loss orders resting in place?
 How will you monitor market developments and price movements?
-Visit cmegroup.com/getting started for tutorials that may be useful in developing your trading plan.

 Stick to Your Plan